Books for Teachers

 . . . while my students and people in workshops were patient and respectful of what I had to say, they actually made a distinction between workshop knowledge and real life career knowledge.
 In real life they weren’t driven by the theories I taught them, but by other ideas and other conceptions” (Brandt, 1992, p.
 47).

 As Sergiovanni realized, “effective” was whatever the study defined it to be.
-If the definition was empty (like higher standardized test scores), “effectiveness” was empty, too.
+If the definition was empty, “effectiveness” was empty, too.

-The social science improvement paradigm addresses hundreds of debates about how to improve education.
+The research as foundation metaphor has been used to address hundreds of debates about how to improve education.
 Research has found “effective” ways to group students, question them, test them, encourage them, challenge them, reinforce them, and the list goes on and on.
 These are helpful findings, but they take us to the periphery of what it means to be a good teacher.
 They distract us from the aesthetic essence of teaching.

 An aesthetic paradigm should be at the center of school improvement

 An aesthetic improvement paradigm focuses teaching and learning on appreciation, instead of effectiveness.
-Teaching and learning improve as teachers appreciate their students, and students appreciate both their teachers and lessons.
+Teaching and learning improve as teachers appreciate their students, and students reciprocate with appreciation for both their teachers and lessons.
 Think about books and movies about influential teachers.
 The plot line is never about a great teacher applying research findings in the classroom.
 Instead, the message is always that a teacher appreciated his/her students, and gained student appreciation in return.
 Eventually, students appreciated their lessons, too.

-So, the first problem with books that describe social science findings is that they are an insult to teachers.
-When the findings of a researcher, who has never been in a teacher’s classroom, take precedence over a teacher’s daily classroom experience, the teacher should be insulted.
-The second problem with these books is that they promote the wrong school improvement paradigm.
-Teaching is an art, so an aesthetic paradigm is needed to focus on the appreciation that improves education.
+So, the first problem with books that describe education research findings is that they are an insult to teachers.
+And teachers should be insulted by the suggestion that they should pay attention to the findings of a researcher who has never been in their classroom.
+The second problem with these books is that they promote the wrong approach to educational improvement.
+Teaching is an art, so an aesthetic approach is needed to focus on the appreciation that improves education.
 Research findings about effectiveness belong at the periphery of improvement efforts, with appreciation at the center.

 Conclusion

-If it is true that “teachers don’t buy books,” it is because few books are written for teachers.
-The ones that are truly written for them recognize the aesthetic essence of teaching and honor teacher experience, dedication, judgment, and creativity.
+If it is true that “teachers don’t buy books,” it is because books that are supposedly written for teachers are an insult to teachers.
+Only a few published books respect the aesthetic essence of teaching and honor teacher experience, dedication, judgment, and creativity.
 Examples are Teaching with Fire: Poetry That Sustains the Courage to Teach, (Intrator and Scribner, 2003); The Heart Aroused (Whyte, 1996); The Art of the Commonplace (Berry, 2002), books by Parker Palmer, and The Six Virtues of the Educated Person (Hurley, 2009).

 References